Spider-Man 3 (video game): Gameplay

-Microsoft Windows, Xbox 360 and PlayStation 3
+PlayStation 3, Xbox 360 and Microsoft Windows

 Similarly to Spider-Man 2 and Ultimate Spider-Man, Spider-Man 3 is a third-person action-adventure video game, set in an open world based on Manhattan.
 Players take on the role of Spider-Man and complete missions—linear scenarios with set objectives—to progress through the story.
 Missions are structured in a non-linear manner like in the Grand Theft Auto series, meaning that the game features multiple storylines which can be played in any order the player desires.
 Once the player has completed a number of missions from each storyline, they unlock a main story mission, related to the plot of the film.
 In addition to the story missions, the game also features side missions, such as races, combat tours and disarming bombs, as well as random attacks in the streets by the city's gangs, which the player can choose to stop.
 If a number of gang attacks in a specific district are thwarted, then the gang loses control of that district and attacks will no longer occur there.
 This crime wave mechanic is also influenced by the story missions and combat tours involving each gang.

 Players can web swing, crawl walls, and fight enemies using a variety of combos.
 The game introduces quick-time events and collectibles, which are scattered throughout the city, including the subway (which is now accessible while free roaming).
 It also features the symbiote black suit, which is automatically unlocked after a number of story missions and introduces a "rage" mechanic, that is charged up by attacking enemies and allows the player to deal extra damage.
 In this version, the black suit can not be removed after unlocking it, and will be automatically and permanently removed after reaching a certain point in the story.